EOSDIS Data and Services Begin Migration to the Cloud

-Two key elements of NASA’s Earth Observing System Data and Information System (EOSDIS) are now running in Amazon Web Services (AWS)—the Common Metadata Repository (CMR) and Earthdata Search.
-The evolution of the CMR and Earthdata Search to run in the cloud is part of an ongoing effort designed to enable EOSDIS and NASA’s Earth Science Data and Information System (ESDIS) Project to effectively manage the ever-growing amount of Earth science data in the EOSDIS archive and efficiently provide these data to users.
+Two key elements of NASA’s Earth Observing System Data and Information System (EOSDIS) are now running in Amazon Web Services—the Common Metadata Repository (CMR) and Earthdata Search.
+The evolution of CMR and Earthdata Search to run in the cloud is part of an ongoing effort designed to enable EOSDIS and the Earth Science Data and Information System (ESDIS) Project to effectively manage the ever-growing amount of Earth science data in the EOSDIS archive and efficiently provide these data to users.

 The CMR is the central repository for NASA Earth science metadata and enables sub-second searches through the entire EOSDIS archive by client systems such as Earthdata Search.
 The CMR was deployed to the cloud in April 2017.
 Earthdata Search is the primary application developed by the ESDIS Project for data search and discovery and was deployed to the cloud in September 2016.